-APPLICATION AREA COMPETENCE - Including Specialisms Minimum Level Specify level - typically Practitioner in any key application area competence
+APPLICATION AREA COMPETENCE - Including Specialisms Competence Minimum Level Specific Application Area Competence Specify level - typically Practitioner in any e.g. ME1 - Naval Architecture and Warship Engineering key application area competence

 Assignment Specific Experience

 - Extensive experience, including operating as a manager in a complex organisation. - Breadth of technical knowledge spanning multiple disciplines and of working in a variety of teams, operational environments etc. - Engineering knowledge and experience appropriate to the application area - Knowledge of the legal and regulatory framework - Knowledge of the industrial and business context within which the platform/systems etc. is being developed/managed.